the-turing-way/the-turing-way/chapters/open_science.md

 - Open Access - making all published outputs freely accessible for maximum use and impact
 - Open Notebooks - an emerging practice, documenting and sharing the experimental process of trial and error

-These elements are expended upon in this chapter.
+These elements are expanded upon in this chapter.

-Open scholarship is a concept that expands upon open science.
+Open scholarship is a concept that extends open science further.
 It relates to making other aspects of scientific research open to the public, e.g.

-- Open educational resources- making educational resources publicly available to be re-used and modified.
+- Open educational resources - making educational resources publicly available to be re-used and modified.
-- Equity, diversity, inclusion- ensuring scholarship is open to anyone without barriers based on factors such as race, gender, sexual orientation, etc.
+- Equity, diversity, inclusion - ensuring scholarship is open to anyone without barriers based on factors such as race, gender, sexual orientation, etc.
-- Citizen science- the inclusion of members of the public in scientific research
+- Citizen science - the inclusion of members of the public in scientific research

 These elements are also discussed in detail in this chapter.

 ## How this will help you/ why this is useful

-There are five main schools of thought motivating open practises to benefit scientific research:
+There are five main schools of thought motivating open practices to benefit scientific research:

 | School                     | Belief               | Aim                                               |
 | -------------------------- | -------------------- | ------------------------------------------------- |